Louvki/cross-platform-comparison/README.md

 # flutter_todo

-A small flutter todo app that uses the BLoC pattern.
+A small flutter todo app that uses the https://jsonplaceholder.typicode.com/ for its data and implements the BLoC pattern.
 Made for learning purposes.

 ## Getting Started